-Variable-Rate Information: These lines of credit have a variable-rate feature and Annual Percentage Rate (corresponding to the periodic rate) and as a result the monthly minimum payment can change.
+Variable-Rate Information: These lines of credit have a variable-rate feature, and the Annual Percentage Rate (corresponding to the periodic rate) and as a result the monthly minimum payment can change.

 - The Annual Percentage Rate (APR) includes only interest and no other costs. - The APR is based on the value of an index.
 The index is the Wall Street Journal Prime Rate ("WSJ Prime") on the first day of each billing cycle.
 WJS Prime is published in the Money Rates section of The Wall Street Journal.
-To determine the APR that will apply to your line of credit, we may add a margin to the value of the index, as shown below: - Standard HELOC No Margin - Trust Property Secured HELOC 0.50% Margin

-- The APR can change each month on the first day of your billing cycle. - The initial interest rate (APR) will be in effect until the first day of the billing cycle immediately following a change in the index. - Maximum APR: The maximum APR that can apply to the Plans disclosed is 18%. - Minimum APR: Your APR will never be less than: - Standard HELOC 3.25% - Trust Property Secured HELOC 3.75% - Except for the maximum and minimum APRs there are no limits on the amount the APR can change.
+To determine the APR that will apply to your line of credit, we may add a margin to the value of the index, as shown below: - Standard HELOC, FastTrack HELOC, and HELOC Prime Minus 1% No Margin - Standard High Balance HELOC 1.00% Margin - Trust Property Secured HELOC 0.50% Margin - The APR can change each month on the first day of your billing cycle. - The initial interest rate (APR) will be in effect until the first day of the billing cycle immediately following a change in the index. - For Home Equity Lines of Credit with a Special Introductory Rate, the initial APR is not based on the index used to make later rate adjustments. - Maximum APR: The maximum APR that can apply to the Plans disclosed is 18%. - Minimum APR: Your APR will never be less than: - Standard HELOC 3.25% - Standard High Balance HELOC 4.25% - FastTrack HELOC 3.00% - HELOC Prime Minus 1% 2.25% during the special introductory period and 3.25% for the remaining term following the end of the special introductory period for all outstanding balances under your HELOC Account. - Trust Property Secured HELOC 3.75% - Except for the maximum and minimum APRs there are no limits on the amount the APR can change.